ONSdigital/sdc-responses-dashboard/README.md

 **Alternatively, run manually:**

-Compile static assets:
+Compile static assets with
 ```bash
 yarn compile
 ```

-Install dependencies to run:
+Install dependencies to run with
 ```bash
 pipenv install
 ```

-Install dependencies to develop:
+Install dependencies to develop with
 ```bash
 pipenv install --dev
 ```

-Run the server inside the virtual env created by Pipenv with:
+Run the server inside the virtual env created by Pipenv with

 ```bash
 pipenv run python run.py